The Best Sales Prospecting with Video Templates

 Frank “Whatever it Takes” Weschler has eaten the hottest wings to book meetings.

-His creativity and bold approach are a huge factor in his success (and a big part of what netted him a coveted Video in Business Award).
+His creativity and bold approach are huge factors in his success (a big part of what earned him a coveted Video in Business Award).
 But video is the medium that lets all of that shine.

 Don’t Be Afraid to Try New Things

-Chris van Praag at BabelQuest creates (and edits) one-to-many videos where he teaches himself new tricks…and wow, do they get attention.
+When Chris van Praag was at BabelQuest, he created (and edited) one-to-many videos where he teaches himself new tricks…and wow, did they get attention.